car251290/Movie-app/README.md

 Our Welcome component returns a <h1>Hello, Sara</h1> element as the result.
 React DOM efficiently updates the DOM to match <h1>Hello, Sara</h1>.

+React elements are immutable.
+Once you create an element, you can’t change its children or attributes.
+An element is like a single frame in a movie: it represents the UI at a certain point in time.

+With our knowledge so far, the only way to update the UI is to create a new element, and pass it to root.render().

 ## JavaScript
  1. HTML to define the content of web pages